certara/pyDarwin/docs/Glossary.rst

 .. _Nested Tokens:

 **Nested Tokens:** pyDarwin permits nested tokens to be used in the :ref:`tokens file<tokens file_s>`.
-This permits on token to contain another token, to an arbitary level.
-Note that using nested token does **not** reduce the search space size, it only reduces the number of token groups the user need generate.
-For example, assume that the search is to contain one compartment
-(ADVAN2) and two compartment (ADVAN4), and if ADVAN4 is selected, search whether K23 and K32 are functions of weight.
+This permits one token to contain another token, to an arbitary level.
+Note that using nested token does **not** reduce the search space size, it only reduces the number of token set the user need generate, and perhaps simplify the logic (although commonly the logic quickly becomes impenetrable).
+For example, assume that the search is to contain one compartment (ADVAN2) and two compartment (ADVAN4), and if ADVAN4 is selected, search whether K23 and K32 are functions of weight.
 K23 is not a parameter of a one compartment model.
 One option would be to simply write out all posssible models: